Tiana's Bayou Adventure: Ride experience

 The vehicle ascends up a second lift hill inside of a mill-house where Tiana greets riders and tells them to meet up with Louis to help find musicians for their celebration.
 The vehicle passes through the Tiana's Foods gardens while "Almost There" plays.
-Louis can be seen in some stalks searching for musicians, before riders come upon a waterfall.
-Mama Odie can be heard from inside her home saying to riders "If you're looking for musicians, you don't have far to go!" before they drop down.
+Louis can be seen in some stalks searching for musicians (at Disneyland, after the vehicle then turns a corner, riders can soon hear the voices of Louis and Tiana; Louis expresses concern that they have not yet found musicians, and Tiana assures him that they will find what they need.)
+Riders then come upon a waterfall, as Mama Odie can be heard from inside her home saying to riders "If you're looking for musicians, you don't have far to go!" before they drop down.

 After the short drop down the waterfall, riders enter the indoor portion of the attraction, a nighttime bayou where Tiana and Louis find a Zydeco band consisting of Byhalia the beaver, Gritty the rabbit, Beau the opossum, Apollo the raccoon, Rufus the turtle, and Timoléon the otter playing an instrumental version of "Gonna Take You There".
 After this, Tiana and Louis find a Rara band consisting of Phina the gray fox, bobcat family Pawpaw and Octavia, and black bear family Claude, Bernadette, and Sebastián playing an instrumental version of "Gonna Take You There" as well.

 Mama Odie then uses her magic to shrink the riders down to a tiny size.
 The vehicle reaches a dark tunnel with a beam of light shooting different colors followed by a dip-drop before becoming tiny.
 Dropping into the "Ranitas Verdes Club", riders find an Afro-Cuban jazz band consisting of frogs Mondo, Mayra, Felipe, and Isabel playing "Dig a Little Deeper".
-Tiana and Louis observe them through a hole while bobbing their heads to the music, and fireflies are seen dancing.
+Tiana and Louis observe them through a hole, and fireflies are seen dancing.
 After this, Mama Odie returns the riders to their normal size as they begin their ascent up the final lift hill, and she tells them that they will be at the party in no time.

 The vehicle descends the 52-foot (16 m) drop at a 45-degree angle, reaching a maximum speed of 40 mph.
 After the drop, an instrumental version of "Almost There" plays as the vehicle travels through another outdoor flume segment, and riders then arrive at the party at Tiana and Naveen's home, where Tiana is singing "Special Spice".
 She is accompanied by Louis and all of the animal bands, as well as Naveen playing a ukulele and his little brother Ralphie playing the drums.
 Also in attendance are Charlotte La Bouff and Eudora.
 In addition, Eli "Big Daddy" La Bouff and the King and Queen of Maldonia can be seen among the party guests through the conservatory windows.
 The vehicle then passes by a view of the Tiana's Palace restaurant in the distance.
-Mama Odie, standing farther away from the others, comments to the riders; "Remember, this party wouldn't be what it is without you", and keeps Juju from trying to steal her beignets.
+Mama Odie, standing farther away from the others, makes comments to the riders and keeps Juju from trying to steal her beignets.